kevin-leptons/venom/doc/dev.md

 # Install development packages
 # Only require on first time or on update dependency package
 ./dev install

-# Or exit virtual after do not work any more
-deactivate
 ```

 ## Retrieve themes